godunko/gfx-rasteriser/README.md

 Right now it supports rasterization of the thick lines with anitialiasing.

-Use case of this module can be found in [GFX sandbox](https://github.com/godunko/gfx-sandbox).
+Some examples (and screenshots) can be found in [GFX Sandbox](https://github.com/godunko/gfx-sandbox).